Through The Fibro Fog

 📋 Frequently asked questions

-A crisp typically has an oat-based topping, whereas a crumble does not have oats and uses flour instead.
+An apple crisp has an oat-based topping, whereas an apple crumble does not include oats and has a flour-based topping.

 🥣 More tasty desserts

-Find so many sweet treats to enjoy with friends and family on my desserts page, including my very popular spiced poached pears and pear fritters.
+Find so many sweet treats to enjoy with friends and family on my desserts page, including more crisp recipes such as my cherry blueberry crisp and blueberry blackberry crisp, as well as my very popular spiced poached pears and pear fritters.
 Some recent recipes to try out:

 📖 Recipe